ramalho/lc-with-redex/README.txt

 http://telefonica.net/web2/koot/

-From his original .doc document, and .odt and .pdf file were generated.
+From his original .doc document, the .odt and .pdf files were generated using OpenOffice 2.4.